ansibleguy/webui/docs/source/usage/troubleshooting.rst

 You can enable the debug mode at the :code:`System - Config` page.

-If that is not possible you can alternatively set the :code:`AW_ENV` environmental variable to :code:`dev`.
+If that is not possible you can alternatively set the :code:`AW_DEBUG` environmental variable.

 This debug mode **SHOULD ONLY BE ENABLED TEMPORARILY**!
 It could possibly open attack vectors.